aadityaanaik/xpenz/README.md

 ## 🛠️ How It's Put Together

 Here's a quick look at the main files and what they do:
+/
-/ ├── dag/ # Orchestration files (e.g., for Airflow) ├── .gitignore # Git ignore file ├── LICENSE # MIT License ├── README.md # This file ├── config.json # Your configuration file (you'll create this) ├── categorize.py # Logic for categorizing merchants using the LLM ├── config_loader.py # Loads configuration from config.json ├── db.py # Database connection and query logic (PostgreSQL) ├── fetch.py # Connects to your email and fetches transaction emails ├── llama.py # Handles interaction with the LLM for extraction & categorization ├── main.py # Main entry point for the application └── requirements.txt # Python dependencies
+├── dag/                  # Orchestration files (e.g., for Airflow)
+├── .gitignore            # Git ignore file
+├── LICENSE               # MIT License
+├── README.md             # This file
+├── categorize.py         # Logic for categorizing expenses
+├── config_loader.py      # Loads configuration from environment or files
+├── db.py                 # Database connection and query logic
+├── fetch.py              # Fetches transaction data from sources
+├── llama.py              # Handles interaction with the LLM for categorization ├── main.py               # Main entry point for the application
+└── requirements.txt      # Python dependencies

 ---